cven5999-ss25/course-material/README.md

 This directory contains course material for  CVEN 5837: Special Topics - Data Analytics for Development.

-The directory is structured by weeks.
-Each folder contains templates for:
+The directory is structured by weeks (wk-01, wk-02, etc.).
+Each weekly directory contains templates for:

-- a live coding exercise (ae-XXa)
+- live coding exercises (live-XX)
-- a programming exercise (ae-XXb)
+- programming exercises (program-XX)
-- a homework exercise (hw-XX)
+- homework exercises (hw-XX)

+The XX is replaced by the lecture week.
+Where several exercises exist for one category, then the files receive one additional letter starting with 'a', then 'b', etc.